test 33

 Holiday Policy in the Private Sector

 Some companies also offer a floating holiday, which the employee can take at any time.
-This time off is considered to be an employee benefit, just like health insurance and free soft drinks in the break room.
-In 2020, many larger employers also decided to offer Juneteenth (June 19) as a paid holiday for their employees, leaving many employees pleasantly surprised.
-This practice has continued to grow through 2022, and into 2023.
+This time off counts as an employee benefit, just like health insurance or 401(k) contributions.
+In 2020, many larger employers also began offering Juneteenth (June 19) as a paid holiday for their employees.
+This practice has continued to grow over time.
+As of June 2023, 39% of private employers treated Juneteenth as a holiday.

-The difference between public and private employees has been a debated topic in America when it comes to employee benefits.
+The difference between public and private employees is a complex topic in America when it comes to employee benefits.
 While they both work hard, there are some key differences between the two regarding holiday pay.
-Federal employees are mandated to take off with pay for the following 11 holidays.
+Most federal employees are mandated to take off work with pay for the following 11 holidays.

 What Happens If The Holiday Falls on a Weekend?

-If the holiday happens to be on a Saturday, then the employee will receive the Friday preceding the holiday off.
-If the holiday falls on a Sunday, then they get the following Monday off.
+If the holiday happens to be on a Saturday, then employees typically receive the Friday preceding the holiday off.
+If the holiday falls on a Sunday, then they normally get the following Monday off.

 What Holidays do Private Sector Employees Receive?